magnusgp/FakeNewsDetection/reports/README.md

 > Answer length: 100-200 words.
 >
 > Example:
-> *For deployment we wrapped our model into application using ... .
+> *For deployment we wrapped our model into an application using ... .
 We first tried locally serving the model, which*
 > *worked.
 Afterwards we deployed it in the cloud, using ... .
 To invoke the service an user would call*
 > *`curl -X POST -F "file=@file.json"<weburl>`*
 >